rjp/thirdspace/docs/spec.md

 *This document is intended for guidance only and the functionality described in no way represents a binding contract.
 Details are subject to alteration and correction without notice.*

+NB: &#x2713; means "implemented according to this spec in ThirdSpace"

 UA3 Spec
 ========